 DUID laws in medical marijuana states: A snapshot of the different approaches

 Thirty-six states and the District of Columbia have effective medical marijuana laws on their books.
-Twenty-one of those states and Washington, D.C. have effects-based DUID laws for marijuana impairment, meaning individuals — whether or not they are patients — are guilty of driving under the influence of marijuana if the evidence, taken together, proves the drivers were impaired.2In these states, the mere presence of THC — absent some evidence of impairment, such as the results of a field sobriety test — will not automatically lead to a conviction.
+Twenty-two of those states and Washington, D.C. have effects-based DUID laws for marijuana impairment, meaning individuals — whether or not they are patients — are guilty of driving under the influence of marijuana if the evidence, taken together, proves the drivers were impaired.2In these states, the mere presence of THC — absent some evidence of impairment, such as the results of a field sobriety test — will not automatically lead to a conviction.

 Seven other medical marijuana states — Arizona, Delaware, Illinois, Michigan, Oklahoma, Rhode Island, and Utah — generally have “zero tolerance” or “per se” laws criminalizing driving with any amount or a set amount of THC or marijuana metabolites in a person’s system.
 However, all of those states have an explicit or implicit exception for medical marijuana patients who are not impaired.3

-Five additional states — Nevada, Montana, Ohio, Pennsylvania, and Washington — have per se DUID laws with no exception for patients.
-In Pennsylvania, drivers are guilty of DUID if the level of THC in their blood exceeds one nanogram per milliliter (ng/mL).
+Five additional states — Nevada, Montana, Ohio, Pennsylvania, and Washington — have per se DUID laws with no exception for patients.4 In Pennsylvania, drivers are guilty of DUID if the level of THC in their blood exceeds one nanogram per milliliter (ng/mL).
 In Ohio and Nevada, the cut-off is two ng/mL, and in Montana and Washington, the limit is five ng/mL.These laws can result in patients being convicted for driving many hours, or perhaps days, after any intoxicating effects have worn off.4A sixth state — West Virginia — appears to apply a per se standard of three ng/mL in blood serum only to patients.

 Colorado has a law that may also result in medical marijuana patients being convicted of DUID when they are not impaired.
 Colorado has a permissible inference of impairment if a driver’s blood THC concentration is five ng/mL or greater.
 This means that the jury or judge may infer that a driver drove under the influence of marijuana if that level of THC was in his or her system.
 However, the driver has a chance to rebut the evidence.